cooscoos/Hoive/README.md

 - running a multiplayer game on a websocket server;
 - interacting with an sqlite database of game states;
-- using hexagonal coordinate systems (cubic, doubleheight, spiral) and translating between them;
+- using hexagonal coordinate systems (cubic, doubleheight, spiral) and translating between them, and;
 - morphological operations on hexagonal grids.